Reservoir Simulation for Practical Decision Making

 For more details, please contact us at email@example.com.

-Dean C. Rietz, managing senior vice president and manager of Reservoir Simulation at Ryder Scott, has more than 25 years of diverse experience in evaluating oil and gas reservoirs.
+Dean C. Rietz, is managing senior vice president and manager of Reservoir Simulation at Ryder Scott, has more than 25 years of diverse experience in evaluating oil and gas reservoirs.
 He has built a variety of full-field, segment and single-well models including black-oil, compositional and thermal formulations.
 Before joining Ryder Scott in 1995, Rietz taught in-house material-balance schools at Chevron and the ECLIPSE user’s course while at Intera’s Petroleum Production Division.

 Rietz holds a BS in petroleum engineering from the University of Oklahoma and an MS in petroleum engineering from the University of Houston.
 He has written numerous technical articles and is an adjunct professor at the University of Houston.